Thomas F. McKinney: Texas independence and the Republic

 The McKinney & Williams partnership lent $99,000 to the cause for Texas independence.
 In September 1835, McKinney used his own schooner San Felipe to capture the Correo de Mexico.
 He borrowed against the credit of the partnership to buy the schooner Liberty in support of the rebellion.

 McKinney, with Williams and Michel Menard, were among the original investors in the Galveston City Company.
 McKinney secured a fifty percent stake in the development on behalf of McKinney and Williams in 1835, and he was one of its incorporators in 1836.
 McKinney acquired real estate in the new town of Houston.
 The McKinney and Williams partnership were gifted three city lots on Milam Street at Buffalo Bayou.
 McKinney invested in Houston outside of the partnership, accumulating city lots and buying a minority share in the Allen brothers' Texas capitol building project.

 Acting for the McKinney & Williams partnership, McKinney supervised construction of the new facilities at Galveston in 1838.
 They established a warehouse in the new city at the northwest corner of 24th Street and the Strand.
 Their wharf stood at the foot of 24th Street.
 McKinney and Williams financed the construction of the original Tremont Hotel building at the corner of Post Office and Tremont Streets.

 In 1839, McKinney supervised the construction of a house for his family, and an identical house for the Samuel May Williams family a few blocks away.

 McKinney led a posse in an armed confrontation in 1840 against the mayor of Galveston called the "Charter War."
 Mayor John M. Allen, a career soldier, absconded with the municipal archives and stored them at his residence, which he guarded with two cannons.
 Samuel May Williams and other political adversaries of Allen challenged his authority based on the passage of a new city charter.
 Allen maintained that the previous charter stipulated that his term would continue through 1841.
 McKinney and his men raided Allen's house and captured the archives, bringing an end to the conflict.

 In 1842, McKinney started divesting of his assets in Galveston, starting with the McKinney and Williams partnership.
 Thomas and Nancy Watts McKinney had separated prior to 1840 and divorced in 1843.
-He married twenty-one-year-old Anna Gibbs the same year.
+He married twenty-one-year-old Anna Gibbs three weeks after his divorce from Nancy Watts.
+Before he died, McKinney had no kids.